cockroachdb/replicator/README.md

       ]
       ```

-      * And the changefeed would be called on the source database
+      * The changefeed is initialized on the source database:

       ```sql
       CREATE CHANGEFEED FOR TABLE users,customers INTO 'experimental-[cdc-sink-url:port]/cdc.sql' WITH updated,resolved